abstrakraft/rug/README.markdown

 - `live` The name of the branch that should be checked out.
 Note that this is really just a branch name - what that name happens to point to doesn't mean anything.
 - `rug` Tracks the revset's local branch across checkouts.
 This branch points to the sha that should become the live branch when the revset in question is checked out.
+- `rug_index` Tracks the version of the revset's local branch that should be committed/published between checkouts.
 - `bookmark` Tracks the remote branch as of the last commit.
 Used to rebase changes on update if there is no bookmark_index.
 - `bookmark_index` Tracks the remote branch as of the last update.
 Used to rebase changes on update, if it exists.
+This branch is used so that bookmark is unaltered until the revset is committed.

-A more detailed branch name is required because there may be branches with the same name from different project remotes, revsets, and remotes.
+A more detailed branch name is required because there may be branches with the same name from different sources, revsets, and remotes.

 Current philosophy is that development from different revsets with the same branches, should be separate.